Guy of Lusignan: Siege of Acre

 Tyre's defender, Conrad of Montferrat, the brother of Sibylla's first husband William, denied sanctuary to Guy and Sibylla, who camped outside the city walls for months.
 Guy then took the initiative, beginning the siege of Acre in anticipation of the arrival of the vanguard of the Third Crusade, but James of Avesnes, Louis III of Thuringia and various other crusaders who came to Jerusalem questioned his claim to the throne.
 An epidemic struck the crusaders' camp in 1190, and Queen Sibylla died on 25 July; her daughters also died just a few days later.
 As soon as Sibylla was dead, Conrad challenged Guy for the throne.
-Conrad of Montferrat then decided to marry Sibylla's half-sister Isabella.
-However, Guy still wanted to be recognized as king.
+Conrad decided to marry Sibylla's half-sister Isabella.
 Conrad and Isabella then returned to Tyre.
+Guy, however, still wanted to be recognized as king.

 After Philip II of France, who landed at Acre on 20 April 1191, supported Conrad's claim to Jerusalem, Guy, joined by Conrad's opponents (including Humphrey IV of Toron and Bohemond III of Antioch), needed assistance from Richard I of England, who chose to support Guy.
 Guy then took the title of "king-elect of Jerusalem" in May.
 In 1191, Guy left Acre with a small fleet and various nobles, including his brother, Geoffrey of Lusignan, Humphrey IV of Toron, and Bohemond III of Antioch.
 He landed in Cyprus to seek support from Richard I of England, whose vassal he had been in Poitou.
-When Richard arrived at Acre on 8 June 1191, he supported Guy against Conrad, who had the support of his kinsmen Philip II of France and Leopold V of Austria.
+When Richard arrived at Acre on 8 June 1191, he supported Guy against Conrad, who had the support of his kinsmen Philip II and Leopold V of Austria.